 - The content journey is not particularly complex in this case.
 Content Editors create content and submit it for revision.
 The Content Manager (or her substitute) checks the content for accuracy and adjusts the metadata.
 If needed, they send it back to the Editors.

 - After a revision without any changes, the next step is a legal check.
 Once approved by the legal team, it goes back to the Content Manager, who can then publish.
 If there is an adjustment needed, the legal team sends it back to the Content Manager with guidance on how to proceed.

-- The Editors are free to browse and work on any content item (with the exception of insurance offerings), content is not assigned directly.
+- The Editors are free to browse and work on any content item (except for insurance offerings), content is not assigned directly.

 To clarify the relationships, you can draw a diagram as well if it's helpful.

 What do the answers tell us about role permissions?